Disability and Poverty in Canada: A Persistent Challenge

 October 27, 2016 by dccinc

-According to a Statistics Canada report in 2012, there are 3.8 million people with a disability in Canada, or 13.7% of the national population.
-“The data also shows that chronic poverty is an everyday reality for people on disabilities and highlights the need for more attention to poverty reduction strategies such as increases to minimum wage, income security through a more robust Ontario Disability Support Program that allows people with disabilities to supplement their earnings without the risk of losing benefits if they earn more.”
+According to a Statistics Canada report in 2012, there are 3.8 million people with a disability in Canada or 13.7% of the national population.
+“The data also shows that chronic poverty is an everyday reality for people with disabilities and highlights the need for more attention to poverty reduction strategies such as increases to minimum wage, and income security through a more robust Ontario Disability Support Program that allows people with disabilities to supplement their earnings without the risk of losing benefits if they earn more.”

-Thousands of Canadian’s with disabilities still live in poverty
+Thousands of Canadians with disabilities still live in poverty

 Canadians live in an age where people with disabilities have finally stepped out of the shadows and become far more visible.
 The country has outstanding role models such as CEO and motivational speaker Rick Hansen, attorney David Lepofsky who helped to draft the AODA, Sam Sullivan the former mayor of Vancouver, and Kent Hehr named Minister of Veterans Affairs in the federal Cabinet, headed by Justin Trudeau, on November 4, 2015.
-These achievements signal hope for the future, but for hundreds of thousands of Canadians with disabilities, they still live in poverty and life is a daily struggle.
+These achievements signal hope for the future, but hundreds of thousands of Canadians with disabilities, still live in poverty and life is a daily struggle.

-In order to understand this struggle, some key concepts are worth an explanation:
+To understand this struggle, some key concepts are worth an explanation:

 Absolute Poverty